 I love this oil-based cleanser, which has a soft, silky texture and amazing fragrance.
-It never dries me out and always removed my makeup effectively.
-I have combination skin, so when during the more humid months, I prefer something that foams up (like this clarifying option by Zelens).
+It never dries me out and always removes my makeup effectively.
+I have combination skin, so during the more humid months, I prefer something that foams up.

 Morning and Night Step 2: Toner

 Right after cleanser comes toner.
 "Toner is a necessary step for those who tend to have skin that is on the oily side, or if you are acne prone," Henry tells me.
 Engelman recommends something like Biologique's, which exfoliates and tones the skin with phenol and salicylic acid.